 Always prep your skin with a soothing product

 It is really important to protect your skin from further irritation, so make sure you’re using the right skincare products.

-Gently exfoliate flaky skin
+Scrub off flaky skin

-Use a green colour corrector
+Cancel redness using a green colour corrector

 Mix your foundation with oil